Spaghetti Squash “Spaghetti” Boats

 Whole Foods describes spaghetti squash best – “Spaghetti squash makes an excellent side dish or a fun substitute in thin noodle recipes, from Asian to Italian.
 It is loaded with nutrients, such as beta carotene and fiber, and is tender, with just a slight crunch.”
 Whole Foods shares a video showing how simple it is to cook spaghetti Squash.

 One of my favorite ways to serve spaghetti squash is roasting it whole, cutting it in half lengthwise and using the skin as a bowl.
-My husband is the biggest pasta lover you’ll ever meet and he never complains when this is for dinner – he loves it!
+My husband is the biggest pasta lover you’ll ever meet and he never complains when this is for dinner.

 SPAGHETTI SQUASH “SPAGHETTI” BOATS (Medium size squash, about 4 lbs)